brainuser5705/lamp-stack/blog/How-My-Website-Works-(PHP)/text.md

-Welcome to the demo:

-1. Write Markdown text on the left
-2. Hit the __Parse__ button or `⌘ + Enter`
-3. See the result to on the right

 My website is a **standalone PHP application** meaning no structural frameworks or libraries were employed to make it.
 It is part of the LAMP stack which was how I wanted to make my site.
 In this blog post, I will be describing how my website works from the backend perspective, of course with limited details for security purposes.

 ## Database Entities